dawsers/hyprscroller/README.md

 ### NixOS

-I don't use NixOS, so the "flakes" in this repo are maintained by users, and may not be up to date.
-However, it seems *hyprscroller* is now an official unstable package in [nixpkgs](https://search.nixos.org/packages?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=hyprlandPlugins.hyprscroller) so you can install it from there.
+*hyprscroller* is now an official unstable package in [nixpkgs](https://search.nixos.org/packages?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=hyprlandPlugins.hyprscroller), so you can install it from there.
+I don't maintain *flakes* any more because they were usually very out of date and I don't know enough about NixOS to keep them alive.
+If you need a newer version than the NixOS package, I recommend you temporarily use `hyprpm`.

 ## Configuration